DS-100/sp24-grad/gradproject.md

 This component includes all the Jupyter Notebook(s) containing all the analyses that you performed on the datasets to support your claims in your write-up.
 Make sure that all references to datasets are done as `data/[path to data files]`.
 By running these notebooks, we should be able to replicate all the analysis/figures done in your write-up.

 Your analysis notebook(s) should address all of the following components in the data science lifecycle.
 Please note that a thorough explanation of your thought process and approach is **as important as** your work.
 Unreadable/uncommented code will lose points.
-Along with the code for the EDA portion (which also has to be included), we have provided a few additional preliminary questions/tips you can consider for the modelling portion of the project:
+Along with the code for the EDA portion (which also has to be included), we have provided a few additional preliminary questions/tips you can consider for the modeling portion of the project:

   - What are the research questions that you are answering through your analysis?
 What type of machine learning problem are you investigating?
   - Which model(s) do you use and why?